OptimalBits/bull/README.md

 ```

 Events are by default local, i.e., they only fire on the listeners that are registered on the given worker,
-if you need to listen to events globally, just set to true the last argument:
+if you need to listen to events globally, just prefix the event with ```global:```:
 ```
+// Local Event listener
-queue.on('completed', listener, true):
+queue.on('completed', listener):

+// Global Event listener
+queue.on('global:completed', listener);
 ```

 Queues are cheap, so if you need many of them just create new ones with different